October 2017 Conference

 The effect of the 1967 march and of a multi-faceted peace movement on the war and on US politics, culture and society; the emergence of a GI movement and its relation to civilian activists.

 The 18 hour documentary by Ken Burns and Lynn Novick is creating a new national memory of the war.
 Did it get the history right and give fair treatment to the role of the anti-war movement of civilians, serving military and veterans?
 What lessons were conveyed for current and future US military conflicts and opposition to them?

 Post Gathering Commemorative Walk to Vietnam Veterans Wall

 After the conference, we'll conclude with a walk from the church to the nearby Vietnam Wall and Lincoln Memorial, paying tribute to all who were victims of a tragically unnecessary war.

-* Daniel Ellsberg will share his experience by video of beginning the day in the peace march and ending it at his office in the Pentagon watching the occupation of the steps alongside Secretary of Defense McNamara.
+* Daniel Ellsberg will share his experience by video of beginning that day in October 1967 in the peace march and ending it at his office in the Pentagon watching the occupation of the steps alongside Secretary of Defense McNamara.